 Constitution Square - Kampala

-If you're one of the lucky ones who already live here, you'll find more than a few facts about this country that you didn't know before.
+You could be one of the lucky ones who already live here, you'll still find more than a few facts about this country that you didn't know before.

 Got a question about Uganda?